 MIM Sync Configuration

-If you have followed this book, you will now have newly installed MIM environment.
+If you have followed the previous chapters closely, you will now have newly installed MIM environment.
 In this chapter, we will discuss some of the basic configurations we need to look at, no matter how our environment looks or how we plan to use MIM.

-In this chapter we will focus on the initial configuration of the MIM Synchronization Service.
+We will focus on the initial configuration of the MIM Synchronization Service.
 Specifically, we will cover the following topics:

 MIM Synchronization Interface